CatherineTaelman/X-modalBP/README.txt

-LABEL PROPAGATION ALGORITHM FOR MULTIMODAL REMOTE SENSING DATA
+# Graph-based label propagation for multimodal remote sensing data

+Label propagation algorithm that supports heterogeneous data and includes homophily and/or heterophily during propagation.
-Graph-based label propagation algorithm implemented on 2 datasets: Trento & Houston 2013.
+Here implemented on 2 multimodal remote sensing data sets: Trento & Houston 2013.
 Both datasets contain overlapping hyperspectral + LiDAR images.
-For more info on these datasets, see readme files in datasets folder, or see my report.
+The algorithm outputs a label prediction for each pixel in the input image(s).

 Two cases are distinghuised:
 	Case 1: Images are fully overlapping --> homogeneous graph with one node and one edge type.